rossillingworth/tesb-rt-se/examples/cxf/jaxws-cxf-sts-advanced/README.txt

 time, from the war and sts folders.

 OSGi deployment: First run "mvn clean install" from the root jaxws-cxf-sts-advanced folder.
-Also, stop the OPS4J Pax Web - Jetty bundle loaded by Talend Service Factory's OSGi container (as the STS and Service use the same port 8080 by default.)
+Also, stop the OPS4J Pax Web - Jetty bundle loaded by TESB's OSGi container (as the STS and Service use the same port 8080 by default.)

    From the OSGi command line, run:
-      karaf@tsf> features:install cxf-sts
+      karaf@trun> features:install cxf-sts
-      karaf@tsf> features:install tsf-example-jaxws-cxf-sts-advanced-sts
+      karaf@trun> features:install talend-cxf-example-jaxws-cxf-sts-advanced-sts
-      karaf@tsf> features:install tsf-example-jaxws-cxf-sts-advanced-service
+      karaf@trun> features:install talend-cxf-example-jaxws-cxf-sts-advanced-service

    (Make sure you've first installed the examples features repository as described in the parent README.)